 The last problem with vaccination is that it is not known how long the immunity will last with each vaccine.
 The only way to know this is to give the vaccine and see how many people get sick over time.
 It might be only one month, six months, one year, or a lifetime.
 There is no way to know until that time has passed!

-One positive thing about a vaccine when it becomes available, is that it will reduce the infection rate among high risk people and will protect people who have a high exposure to COVID 19, like first responders, medical personal, and essential workers.
+One positive thing about a vaccine is that it will reduce the infection rate among high risk people and will protect people who have a high exposure to COVID 19, like first responders, medical personal, and essential workers.
+It will also prevent people from dying or even getting seriously ill from COVID 19.
 Don’t get depressed, there are eight more solutions to explore.

 Increasing Resistance to Getting COVID 19: Most people who contract COVID 19 only have mild symptoms.
 80% do not need any hospitalization.
 Why do the other 20% either get seriously ill or never recover?
 The medical community states the main reason is something called comorbidity, which basically means that they are in poor health.
 Medical conditions such as diabetes, cancer, obesity, congestive heart conditions, asthma and other lung diseases cause a higher percentage of patients to need hospital care after contacting COVID 19.
 But why is this?

 There are clues and studies, some of which have led to the death rates going down.
 It all has to do with having a healthy immune system.
 Not all people with comorbidities end up in the hospital and many people without comorbidities end up in the hospital, and some die.